*Applications for the 18th GSMC FAIMER Regional Institute are now open.

 The GSMC-FAIMER Regional Institute (GSMC-FRI), based at the Seth G.S.
 Medical College in Mumbai, India, is a two-year fellowship program for health professions faculty who have the potential to improve medical education at their schools.
 Approximately 16 fellowships are offered each year.
 The fellowship is designed to teach education methods, scholarship, and leadership skills, and to develop an active, supportive professional network among educators.

 It consists of two residential sessions, which take place at Seth G S Medical College, Mumbai, and two 11-month distance learning sessions, one following the first residential session and one following the second residential session.
-The first and second residential sessions consist, respectively, of seven days and five days of highly interactive educational activities.
+The first and second residential sessions consist, respectively, of six days and three days of highly interactive educational activities.
 Curriculum topics include student assessment, good teaching practices, program evaluation, distance learning, change management, project planning, conflict management, educational research and scholarship, and qualitative and quantitative data collection and analysis.

 The distance learning sessions focus on the mentoring of Fellows, network building, and the exchange of ideas through participation in an internet discussion group.
 During the distance learning sessions, Fellows also implement an education innovation project at their home institution.
 A summary of the project and results are presented during the second residential session.